cfpb/consumerfinance.gov/docs/javascript-unit-tests.md

 ### File structure (basic layout of a test file)

-In order to make the `sample-spec.js` more meaningful to your own use case, you’ll need to know how to structure a unit test using Jest methods.
+In order to make the `sample-spec.js` more meaningful to your own use case, In order to make the `sample-spec.js` more meaningful to your own use case, you’ll need to know how to structure a unit test using Vitest methods.
 Let’s take a look at the structure of our very basic sample test file.

 #### Loading dependencies